sst/sst/www/docs/containers.md

 ### When should I use container function?

-Because container functions have a much longer cold start than normal Lambda functions, it is recommended to use them for async tasks.
+Since container functions have a much longer cold start than normal Lambda functions, it is recommended to use them for async tasks.
 For example, as event subscribers and cron jobs.

-### Why did the function timeout in dev mode?
+### Why did the function timeout locally?

-In the dev mode, (ie. `sst dev`), the image for a container function is built on the first function invocation.
+When running `sst dev`, the image for a container function is built on the first function invocation.
 If there are uncached layers that need building, `docker build` may take longer to run.
 It is recommended to use the [`--increase-timeout`](packages/sst.md#sst-dev) option when running `sst dev`.